Professor F. Douglas Swesty

 7:30 pm Room 001 ESS Building

-Prof. Swesty has been associated with astronomy at Stony Brook for twenty years, initially as a graduate student and then, after 5 years at the University of Illinois, returning as a faculty member.
-He has studied core collapse supernovae, neutron stars, the behavior of neutron stars in close binary systems, and the properties of neutron star material.
+Prof. Swesty has been associated with astronomy at Stony Brook for nineteen years, initially as a graduate student and then, after 5 years at the University of Illinois, returning as a faculty member.
+His research is on Neutron stars, how they form and how they behave in close binary systems.
+He lives with his family in E. Setauket.